manifold-systems/manifold/manifold-deps-parent/manifold-sql/readme2.md

 }
 ```

 Notice the `[StaffInfo.sql/]` prefix in the query string.
-Manifold uses this convention to qualify inlined resources.
+Manifold uses this syntax to identify inlined resources.
 It
 instructs the compiler plugin to treat the content of the literal value as an embedded resource file.
 Thus, the `StaffInfo.sql`
-name indicates the content is native SQL and is generated as type `StaffInfo`.
+name indicates the content is native SQL and is generated as type `StaffInfo` relative to the enclosing scope.

 You can also inline SQL anonymously by eliminating the name.
 Here is the same example, but without the `StaffInfo` name.
 ```java